Bernard V. Vonderschmitt: Biography

 Vonderschmitt began his career with RCA, and worked with them for 34 years, taking a short time during World War II to serve in the US Navy as an electronics officer.
 He holds 13 patents that cover color television and solid state electronics.

 After leaving RCA, he worked briefly for Zilog, before co-founding Xilinx together with Ross Freeman in 1984.
 With Xilinx, he pioneered the fabless business model which is now used by a large number of semiconductor companies around the world.

-On June 9, 2004 Vonderschmitt died in his hometown of Jasper, Indiana, survived by his wife, Theresa.
+Vonderschmitt died on June 9, 2004, in Jasper, Indiana.